Pros and cons Between Lasers and IPL’s

-But this accuracy is its greatest virtue and also its biggest limitation since each laser is usable for a specific kind of treatment.
+But this accuracy is its greatest virtue and also it’s the biggest limitation since each laser is usable for a specific kind of treatment.
 To be able to attend different customers with different needs, it’s necessary to have an extensive variety of machines available.
-For domestic use, they’re useful only for small treatment areas since it lacks the ability to cover wide areas makes treatment very slow to apply.
+For domestic use, they’re useful only for small treatment areas since it lacks the ability to cover wide areas that makes treatment very slow to apply.

 Price: Lasers are always more expensive machines and, due to the type of technology and risks, you don’t really want to bet on a cheap, bad quality laser.